 Earlier, you saw that it is a relatively simple matter to add a method to a type when the type is generic; such a method can use the generic type parameters declared by the type.
 You did this, for example, in the generic class examples we have seen so far.

 Generic methods use generic type parameters, much as generic types do.
-They can be declared in generic or non-generic types.
+They can be declared in generic or nongeneric types.
 If declared in a generic type, their type parameters are distinct from those of their containing generic type.
 To declare a generic method, you specify the generic type parameters the same way you do for generic types: Add the type parameter declaration syntax immediately following the method name, as shown in the MathEx.Max<T> and MathEx.Min<T> examples in Listing 12.35.

 Listing 12.35: Defining Generic Methods